Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 Throughout world history, a record number of famines have wreaked havoc on unsuspecting populations.
-Of those that have occurred, some have proven to be far deadlier than others in regard to their size, scope, and overall magnitude.
-This work examines 10 of the worst famines in history.
-It provides direct analysis of each famine through a discussion of their origins, scope, and overall death tolls.
-It is the author’s hope that a better understanding (and appreciation) of these unfortunate events will accompany readers following their completion of this work.
+Of those, some have proven to be far deadlier than others regarding size, scope, and overall magnitude.
+This work examines ten of the worst famines in history.
+It directly analyses each famine by discussing their origins, scope, and overall death tolls.
+The author hopes that a better understanding (and appreciation) of these unfortunate events will accompany readers following their completion of this work.

-While these criteria leave room for a number of potential gaps within the ranking process, the author believes them to be the best means for selecting (and ranking) the 10 deadliest famines in world history.
+While these criteria leave room for several potential gaps within the ranking process, the author believes them to be the best means for selecting (and ranking) the ten deadliest famines in world history.

 What Is a Famine?